Manuscript format: get your novel ready for submission

 I’m done formatting!
 What’s next?

-Good job – you have successfully negotiated the first hurdle towards getting out of the slush pile!
+Good job – you have successfully negotiated the first hurdle towards getting your book published !

 Before you send your perfectly formatted manuscript off to the literary agents or publishers you will also need: